EQT AB: Description, structure, and governance

 It has two subsidiaries: EQT Ventures and Baring Private Equity Asia.

-As of 2022 Conni Jonsson is chair and Christian Sinding CEO.
+As of 2022, Conni Jonsson is chair and Christian Sinding CEO.

+In October 2025, EQT announced it was nominating Jean Salata to succeed Jonsson as chairperson.

 Assets and ranking

-As of 2022, EQT's assets under management are €210 billion / US$227 billion.
-It is ranked the third largest private equity firm worldwide based on funds raised according to the 2024 edition of Private Equity International's PEI 300 ranking.
+As of 2025, EQT's assets under management were €270 billion / ~US$258.17 billion.
+In 2024, EQT ranked as the third largest private equity firm worldwide based on funds raised according to the Private Equity International's PEI 300 ranking.